zpaq/zpaq/readme.txt

 Contents:

-  zpaq100.pdf -  The ZPAQ open standard format for highly compressed
+  zpaq1.pdf -    The ZPAQ open standard format for highly compressed
-                 data. v1.00 last updated Mar.
-12, 2009.
+                 data.
+Revision 1 last updated Sept.29, 2009.

-  unzpaq103.cpp -Reference standard decoder (GPL).
+  unzpaq106.cpp -Reference standard decoder (GPL).
 It is part of the
                  specification. v1.03 last updated Sept.
-8, 2009.
+29, 2009.

   zpaq.exe -     The ZPAQ compressor, decompressor, and environment for
                  developing new compression algorithms in the ZPAQ format.
                  Compiled for 32 bit Windows.

-  zpaq105.cpp -  Source code (GPL) for zpaq.exe.
+  zpaq106.cpp -  Source code (GPL) for zpaq.exe.
 See comments for usage.

   min.cfg -      ZPAQ config file for fast compression.